Bakersfield Truck Accident Lawyer

 Inadequate Training and Poor Truck Maintenance: Commercial truck drivers are required to meet a minimum amount of training and other safety requirements before being allowed to drive a truck on public roads.
 However, many commercial trucking companies and truck drivers do not meet their required safety guidelines.
 Commercial trucking companies or truck drivers who fail to meet safety guidelines can be found liable for an accident.

-Unfortunately, it is common for truck drivers to use drugs and alcohol.
+Drug and Alcohol Use: Unfortunately, it is common for truck drivers to use drugs and alcohol.
 Truck drivers sometimes use drugs or alcohol to relieve stress or just to keep driving for long hours.
-Driving under the influence of a truck driver is especially dangerous.
+Driving under the influence as a truck driver is especially dangerous.
 All truck drivers, due to the sheer size of the vehicles they are driving, have an added duty of care while behind the wheel.

-This is the most important consideration following a Bakersfield trucking accident.
-Determining whether or not the party who caused your injuries was responsible will also determine if you are entitled to financial compensation for your losses.
+This is the most important consideration following a truck accident.
+Determining whether or not the party who caused your injuries was responsible will also determine if you are entitled to compensation for your losses.
 However, this process is a logistical nightmare, because truck accidents often involve more significant injuries and losses than normal car accidents.
-Trucking accidents are more complex from a legal standpoint, especially because multiple parties can all be held liable.
+Truck accidents are more complex from a legal standpoint, especially because multiple parties can all be held liable.

-Depending on the circumstances, either the truck driver, the trucking company, or even the truck manufacturer can all be held liable for a truck accident.
+Depending on the circumstances, either the truck driver, the trucking company, or even the truck manufacturer can all be held liable for an accident.
 However, negligence must have played the primary role in causing your injuries.
 For example, if a truck driver was driving while under the influence and caused an accident, that truck driver would almost certainly be held liable.
-Or if a poorly trained truck driver caused your accident, the company that hired them would likely be held responsible for not adequately training that driver.
-Finally, if an exploding truck tire caused you to suffer injuries, the tire manufacturer and or distributor could be held responsible for your losses.
+If a poorly trained truck driver caused your accident, the company that hired them would likely be held responsible for not adequately training that driver.
+Finally, if an exploding truck tire caused you to suffer injuries, the tire manufacturer, and/or distributor could be held responsible for your losses.

-Damages are intended to compensate an injured driver for his or her losses after a trucking accident.
+Damages are intended to compensate an injured driver for his or her losses after a truck accident.
 In general, you must prove that you were injured in order to be entitled to damages.
-If you did not sustain any injuries, you will typically not qualify for financial compensation.
+If you did not sustain any injuries, you will typically not qualify for compensation.